-Michael Anderson: Oscar-Nominated Film Director Of ‘Logan’s Run’ And ‘Around the World in 80 Days’ Dies At 98
+Michael Anderson: Oscar-Nominated Film Director Of ‘Logan’s Run’ And ‘Around The World In 80 Days’ Dies At 98

 According to USA Today, his family confirmed that Anderson passed away of heart disease on April 25.
 He was in his home on the Sunshine Coast of British Columbia at the time of his death.

-His obituary on The Guardian notes the director is best known for his films titled The Dam Busters, Around the World in 80 Days, and Logan’s Run.
+His obituary in The Guardian notes the director is best known for his films, The Dam Busters, Around the World in 80 Days, and Logan’s Run.

 Michael was destined for a future in Hollywood from the moment he was born into a theatrical family in the 1920s in London.
-Both his mother Beatrice and his father Lawrence were actors.
+Both his mother, Beatrice, and his father, Lawrence, were actors.
 He worked his way up the ladder to becoming an Oscar-nominated director.
 After appearing in a few films, he worked as a production runner for Elstree Studios.
 He moved on to assistant director and unit production manager.

 He even took a break from his way up the Hollywood ladder to serve in the army during World War II.